DAAD Graduate School Scholarship Program (GSSP)

 The program has strong ties to Bremen’s Collaborative research Centre 1342 Global Dynamics of Social Policy, the national Research Centre for Social Cohesion, and intense exchange with the PhD students of the GloWel program and the Research Training Group Social Dynamics of the Self.

-The program will start in September 2023 with two PhD Fellows and currently welcomes applications until January 23, 2023.
-In 2024, two more PhD scholarships will be available.
+The program will start in September 2024 with two PhD Fellows and currently welcomes applications until December 15, 2023.
 Learn more about the program and the call for application here.

 Global Inequality, the Middle Classes and the Welfare State (GloWel)